tud-hri/nudging-humans-in-traffic/README.md

     + Reasonably fast.
     + C++ (we can use CPython to interface it with Python; see [link](http://grauonline.de/wordpress/?page_id=3244)).
     + (Nonlinear) MPC.
+- See [this thread](https://groups.google.com/g/casadi-users/c/Z_zu8hqTR3A?pli=1) for a good comparison between CASADI and ACADO/ACADOS.

 ### CARLO
 We are using [CARLO](https://github.com/Stanford-ILIAD/CARLO) as a simple 2D driving simulator.